NathanTh0mas/local-repo/README.md

 # Demo
+How to use Git and GitHub

-Making a repository from a local computer
+## Making a repository from a local computer

-## Commands required
 git init
+git remote

+## Making a repository from a local computer
+git branch
+git checkout